 Note: Platinum-rated applications run perfectly, with no tweaks required, while garbage-rated applications don’t run at all.

-Installing Windows Applications: Windows files are installed to the “C” drive.
+Windows files are installed on the “C” drive.
 As this doesn’t exist on Linux, Wine creates a folder (usually /home/your-username/.wine/drive_c) to act as the “C” drive for your Windows software.

 Once WineHQ is installed, you can download an application’s EXE or MSI (Microsoft Installer) file and double click on it, just like you would if you were using Windows — to run it with Wine.